jessepeterson/margarita/README.md

 1. Get Margarita source into a directory.
 Clone the repository or download and extract the files.
 2. Change directory into this location.
+3. If reposado is running from code per the documented installation instructions (and not installed into site-packages via easy_install/setup.py) then one needs to create a symlink to the reposadolib directory in order for Margarita to find the reposado.
-3. Create a symlink to the reposado configuration file.
-On a Mac OS X default system with reposado installed to the system root the preference file is in /usr/local/bin.
+4. Create a symlink to the reposado configuration file.
+On a Mac OS X default system with reposado installed to the system root the preference file is in /usr/local/bin, but may be where reposado is executing from.
+This is due the the fact that the reposado libraries reference the config file from the executing script's directory.

-Create symlink:
+Create symlinks:

+    cd /path/to/margaraita-install

+    ln -s /path/to/reposado-git-clone/code/reposadolib .

     ln -s /usr/local/bin/preferences.plist .

-This is due the the fact that the reposado libraries reference the config file from the executing script's directory.

 Usage
 -----